dev-mansonthomas/AKS-ActiveActive-Redis/README.md

 ### Collecting logs

 ```
-bash test.sh
+./check-redis-enterprise-on-azure.sh
 ```

 Would collect logs and k8s resource statuses from various components of the setup in `./logs` folder.

-Alternatevely you can use Log Collector as described here: https://docs.redis.com/latest/kubernetes/logs/collect-logs/
+Alternatively you can use Log Collector as described here: https://docs.redis.com/latest/kubernetes/logs/collect-logs/

 ### Redis Cluster Status